cfunkz/fastapi-easylimiter/README.md

 )
 ```

+Rules are automatically sorted longest-first as seen in the code example.

+A request to `/api/users/me` will match:

+- /api/users
+- /api

+Both rules count independently.

+If ANY rule is exceeded → request becomes 429.

 ## Contributing
 Contributions and forks are always welcome!
 Feel free to adapt, improve, or extend this middleware for your own needs.
 This was purely made out of personal necessity.